ncatlab/nlab-content/pages/6/7/9/0/976/content.md

 M. Batanin further elucidated strong shape theory from a categorical and 2-categorical point of view, but his approach is as yet not much used.
 His 1997 paper, shows the connections between this theory and a homotopy theory of simplicial [[distributor|distributors]] linked to $A_{\infty}$-categories.

-The strong shape theory of compact spaces is related to certain constructions on the corresponding (commutative) $C^*$-algebras of functions.
-This is related to the algebraic K-theory of such commutative $C^*$-algebras.
-Extensions to non-commutative $C^*$-algebras have been made.
+The structure of the [[strong shape theory]] of compact spaces is related to certain structure and constructions on the corresponding (commutative) $C^*$-algebras of functions.
+These are related to the algebraic K-theory of such commutative $C^*$-algebras.
+Extensions to non-commutative $C^*$-algebras have been made; see the papers by Blackadar and [[Marius Dadarlat|Dadarlat]] below, for a start.

-As shape theory is a [[?ech methods|?ech homotopy theory]], its corresponding homology is Cech homlogy, but what is the corresponding construction for strong shape.
-The answer is Steenrod--Sitnikov homology and this is discussed in Marde&#353;i&#263;'s book, _Strong Shape and Homology_, (see below).
+As shape theory is a [[?ech methods|?ech homotopy theory]], its corresponding homology is Cech homology, but what is the corresponding construction for strong shape.
+The answer is Steenrod--Sitnikov homology.
+This is discussed in Marde&#353;i&#263;'s book, _Strong Shape and Homology_, (see below).
 Many of the themes of homotopy coherence and related ideas occur in this theory and this suggests an infinity categorical approach (closely related to Batanin's) may be important.
-This seems to be emerging with interpretations of work by Toen and Vezzosi, and by Lurie.
+This seems to be emerging with interpretations of work by Toen and Vezzosi, and by Lurie, and perhaps suggests a review of Batanin's work from that new viewpoint.

+##Borsuk's shape theory##
+This was the original form and applies to compact metric spaces.
+It uses the fact that any compact metric space can be embedded in the [[Hilbert Cube]].
+For any such embedded compact metric spaces, $X$ and $Y$, one considers **shape maps** from the collection of open neighbourhoods of $X$ to those of $Y$.
+These shape maps are families of continuous maps satisfying a compatibility relationship ' up to homotopy'.
+These compose nicely and form the Borsuk shape category.
+Two spaces have the same shape if they are isomorphic in this category.
+Full details of the definition of such shape morphisms are given in the separate entry, [[Borsuk shape theory]].

 ## Abstract shape category